w84death/operation-dolphin/README.md

 - **Sound**: Basic audio hardware supporting stereo output

 The game runs at a default resolution of 640x480 and features simple OpenGL rendering with day/night cycles, particle effects, and basic lighting.
 It's been optimized to run smoothly even on older hardware while maintaining an immersive jungle environment.

+## Official Release & Support

+Operation Dolphin is available for free on our [official itch.io page](https://w84death.itch.io/operation-dolphin).
+If you enjoy the game and would like to support future development:

+- **Donations**: Consider supporting us through [itch.io donations](https://w84death.itch.io/operation-dolphin/donate) - every contribution helps us continue making unique retro-inspired experiences
+- **Community**: Join our community by leaving comments, sharing feedback, or participating in discussions on our itch.io page
+- **Sharing**: Help spread the word by sharing the game with friends who might enjoy classic first-person shooters